ManojKumarMRK/ManojKumarMRK/README.md

 architecture, worked with both SQL and MongoDB.
 I also have experience in frontend technologies, created mobile responsive static pages and dynamic templates.
 I had also worked with Reactjs to create SPAs and integrated it with APIs.

-I also had worked with datas creating insights from it and used machine learning models to predict the outcomes.
+Had worked with datas creating insights from it and used machine learning models to predict the outcomes.
 I use python for working with datas.
 Numpy, Pandas, Scikit learn, matplotlib are some of my goto libraries.